The Real Room: the group fitness skill many programs under-assess

 When one instructor fills a room and another empties it, the industry reaches for the same words: energy, vibe, charisma, presence, personality.
 Those words feel true because they describe what success looks like from the outside.
 But they do not name what the instructor is actually doing.

 Call something "energy" and you make it sound like a gift you either have or you do not.
-That is convenient, and it is wrong.
+That description is convenient, but incomplete.
 What looks like energy from the back of the room is usually a set of concrete, repeatable decisions: noticing the beginner falling behind and offering a scaled option before they disengage, catching the regular coasting and giving them more, reading the collective effort and dialing the challenge up or down in real time.
 The room feels good because everyone in it is working at a level that fits them.
 That feeling gets remembered as "great energy."
 The mechanism behind it is a skill.

 What the back of the room calls energy, the front of the room is doing on purpose.